 Levels of Fear

 There can only be suppositions here.
 Scripture only says they asked Jesus to leave because they were afraid.
 So what were they afraid of if not the man who was healed and made whole?
-On a couple of levels, they were afraid of change that might happen to them.
+It appears that on a couple of levels they were afraid of change that might happen to them.

-First, they were afraid of losing their income and provision. if the swine were a source of income and provision for the area, they may have been trying to figure out how to change their revenue source.
+They were afraid of losing their income and provision. if the swine were a source of income and provision for the area, they would be trying to figure out how to change their own revenue source.
 When a plant or business where w, or our family members, have worked from the time we were teens closes we scramble internally to figure out how we are going to survive.
-This physical concern would have been a a huge fear for these individuals
+This physical concern would have been a a huge fear for those in this community.

 They didn’t want those wrong choices to be revealed to everyone present.
-If they were like I was when I was eating whatever I wanted, whenever I wanted, they probably wanted to just keep doing what they had been doing.
+If they were like I was when I was eating whatever I wanted, whenever I wanted, they probably wanted to just keep doing what they had been doing whatever that was.

 Because of their understanding of their own shortcomings, they saw the devastation of their livelihood as judgment upon their city and country.
 They wanted Jesus to leave so He wouldn’t change something else that had become a way of living, their own habitual pet sin they felt they could not give up.

 Jesus Left Insurance

-Jesus left, but not before He did something to insure that the people eventually would understand who the power He offered them.
+Jesus left, but not before He did something to insure that the people eventually would understand the importance of the power He offered them.
 He told the former demoniac, who was now healed, sane and wanted to go with Him, to stay and tell his story to everyone he met.

 Jesus knew the demoniac’s biggest mess would be his greatest message.
 What better person to share who Jesus was than the one who had been completely changed, healed and delivered by a power greater than himself.
 He was night and day different from the man he had been.